mirakc/mirakc/docs/config.md

   * The `channel` property of a channel defined in the `channels`
 * user
   * Contains information about a user of the stream
-  * Available only for filters except for the tuner-filter
   * See `test_make_filter()` in [//mirakc-core/src/filter.rs](../mirakc-core/src/filter.rs)
     about how to use it
 * sid